EquiticeDaRandomBoi/celeste-wasm/how.md

 # Porting Terraria and Celeste to WebAssembly

-I’ve always been interested in weird things running in the browser, so when I saw an old post of someone running a half working copy of the game Celeste in the browser, I knew I had to try and recreate it myself.
+I've always been interested in weird things running in the browser, so when I saw an old post of someone running a half working copy of the game Celeste in the browser, I knew I had to try and recreate it myself.

 Both Celeste and Terraria were written using XNA, a proprietary low level C# game "engine" developed and subsequently abandoned by Microsoft.
 It was eventually replaced with the community maintained FNA library, including a SDL backend and greater platform support.